 Note that on the left side after entering by the main entrance, there is a left luggage service, which costs 30 THB for a small bag and 50 THB for a big bag.

-In the station you will be able to satiate your appetite and quench your thirst at the small food court that offers drinks, different kinds of Thai food, Western-style breakfasts as well as some burgers and sandwiches.
+In the station you will be able to buy food and drink at the small food court that offers soft drinks, different kinds of Thai food, Western-style breakfasts as well as some burgers and sandwiches.

 There is a big parking area in front of the train station where you will find many Red Cars and Tuk-Tuks to take you to the old city, as well as an old steam locomotive.